 PE and sport is taught by different adults at Westroyd.
 Class teachers may teach their classes or work alongside specialist sports coaches to deliver high quality PE.
-Mrs Nicola Crompton and Mr Stuart Tiffany are Westroyd's PE Co-ordinators who are responsible for organising PE activities and coaching within School.
+Mr Matthew Dawson and Mr George Fawcett are Westroyd's PE Co-ordinators who are responsible for organising PE activities and coaching within School.

 Our aim at Westroyd is to encourage pupils to enjoy a healthy and active lifestyle.
 We hope to provide a range of activities to engage them and improve their skills.
 Through partnership work, we offer a range of opportunities for our pupils to enjoy healthy competition.

 We receive a Government PE and Sports Grant which supports us to deliver the PE curriculum as well as provide opportunities for pupils to become active.
 Please see the link below which will give you more information on the grant and our action plan which outlines key priorities and an overview of how the money is being spent.